mnaberez/f2mc8dump/README.md

 ## Overview

-Some Fujitsu F2MC-8L microcontrollers with internal mask ROM also have an external bus capability (see the [catalog](https://web.archive.org/web/20170514004456/http://www.fujitsu.com/downloads/MICRO/fme/micros/micros_2006.pdf)).
-A mode pin selects external bus mode and then some GPIO pins are repurposed as address and data lines, like on the 8051 or AVRs.
-In external bus mode, an external ROM is used.
-There is no access to the internal ROM when external bus mode is active.
+Some Fujitsu F2MC-8L microcontrollers have an external bus capability (see the [catalog](https://web.archive.org/web/20170514004456/http://www.fujitsu.com/downloads/MICRO/fme/micros/micros_2006.pdf)).
+I found that the external bus can be used to dump the contents of the internal ROM, which is not normally accessible.

-I dumped the internal mask ROM of the several F2MC8-L microcontrollers by hooking up an external EPROM that writes a dumping program into RAM, then jumps to RAM.
-While that is running, I change the mode pin to select the internal ROM.
-The external bus is disabled, the internal ROM is enabled, but the code in RAM keeps running and the internal ROM is dumped out.
-I've run it many times on a number of different MB89677AR, MB89623R, and MB89625R chips.
+A mode pin enables the external bus.
+In this mode, the internal ROM is disabled and its address space is redirected to the external bus.
+I dumped the internal ROM of the several F2MC8-L microcontrollers by hooking up an external EPROM that wrote a dumping program into RAM, then jumped to RAM.
+While code was executing from RAM, I changed the mode pin.
+The external bus was disabled, the internal ROM was enabled, but code kept executing from RAM and dumped out the contents of the internal ROM.

-It has been perfectly reliable.
+## Tested

+I developed this method to extract the firmware from the Volkswagen Premium IV car radios made by Clarion.
+These radios contain the following microcontrollers:

+ - MB89623R
+ - MB89625R
+ - MB89677AR

+I successfully extracted the internal ROM code from all of them.
+I've also tried samples of the above chips from other products and was able to extract the code from them as well.

 ## Hardware